truenas/documentation/static/includes/TopToolbar.md

 {{< /expand >}}

 {{< expand "Settings" "v" >}}
-The **Settings** <span class="material-icons">account_circle</span> icon opens a dropdown list of options to change passwords, set up user two-factor authentication, create and manage API keys, access the TrueNAS API guide, see information on the system, and to logout of the SCALE UI.
+The **Settings** <span class="material-icons">account_circle</span> icon opens a dropdown list of options to change passwords, set up user two-factor authentication, create and manage API keys, access the TrueNAS API guide, see information on the system, and to logout of the TrueNAS UI.
 {{< expand "Change Password" >}}
 {{< include file="/static/includes/ChangeLoggedInUserPassword.md" >}}
 {{< /expand >}}